ETV2

-ETV2 (ETV kaks) is the second channel of the Estonian Public Broadcasting (Eesti Rahvusringhääling – ERR) focusing on children's programming during the day and providing cultural content in the evening.
+ETV2 (ETV kaks) is the second channel of the Estonian Public Broadcasting (ERR) focusing on children's programming.
+12 May 2016 in ETV2 aired Family & Friends until 11 January 2019.
+12 January 2019 aired in a KidZone TV(now KidZone Max).
+During the day and providing cultural content in the evening.

 ETV2 is known for its quality art house feature film and documentary selection.
 The flagship in-house production is a cultural talk show.

 ETV2 began broadcasting on 8 August 2008.
+Children's programming is also central to the channel, having started following the end of the 2008 Summer Olympics.